 The Powell Ranch, a few years after its establishment, became part of the Espy ranching family’s holdings and remained so for roughly 100 years until the current owner’s acquisition about fifteen years ago in several quiet transactions.

 Minerals: Approximately 5,919 acres of the ranch are State Classified minerals and the rights associated with those minerals will convey.
-The seller’s owned minerals, if any, will convey with the sale as well.
+The seller’s owned fee minerals are negotiable but not included in asking price.

 Area Attractions: The nearby area is a favorite destination for Texans and non-Texans alike and offers numerous attractions including the McDonald Observatory, the Ft.
 Davis National Historic Site, Davis Mountains State Park, the wonderful community of Ft.
 Davis and, nearby, the towns of Alpine and Marfa with their cultural and historical attractions.